 - Super-detectives L and Near have several odd tics and habits and a near genius intellect that highly suggest some manner of disorder, though nothing's ever spelled out in the series.

 - Villain Protagonist Light Yagami is also undeniably insane, but it's never clarified where exactly it comes from.
 Between his monster god complex, inability to cope with any perceived evil, and constant manic laughter, there's something definitely wrong with him; that's all without even discussing the fact that he picks up mass-murder like a new, exciting hobby.
 For the record, Word of God states that Light went off the deep end was because he was a perfectionist and couldn't reconcile that with the fact that he had unintentionally murdered someone except through Insane Troll Logic.

 - In Free!, if it weren't entirely Played for Laughs Haruka's obsession with water and swimming, to the point that he once attempts to dive into a fish tank after stripping down to his swimsuit in a pet store, would almost certainly result in someone trying to diagnose him with a disorder.
 He's also extremely socially awkward, rarely emotes at a normal level, and is very blunt when interacting with others, which isolates him from most of his peers.
 While he gradually improves his social skills over time at the beginning of the series he's almost entirely dependent on his friend Makoto, who makes sure he actually goes to school and communicates for him.

-- Most of the characters in Aku no Hana but Sawa Nakamura is the most memorable.
-She is manipulative, constantly lying, has no regard for social conduct or other people's property, prone to violent and profane outbursts, and pretty much can only express herself via anger.
+- Sawa Nakamura is manipulative, constantly lying, has no regard for social conduct or other people's property, prone to violent and profane outbursts, and pretty much can only express herself via anger.
 At most, her classmates just treat her as that weird girl who sits in the back of the room.
 Her family, even though they worry about her, just leaves her to her own devices.

-- Of course, let's not forget the main character, Takao Kasuga, whose obsessive fixations, self-loathing, and sexual frustration go far beyond typical teenage Wangst.
+- The main character, Takao Kasuga, whose obsessive fixations, self-loathing, and sexual frustration go far beyond typical teenage Wangst.